 The competition for scholarships are often hard as there is a limited number of awards, however, it is always worthwhile applying for the ones relevant to you.
 You should begin your research early on as some scholarships require you to apply a year before your courses starts.

 Although the competition for a scholarship might be hard, a couple of days of work can potentially generate a significant reduction in your tuition fee.
 Many students often think they don’t have a chance, thus the scholarship recipients are usually students who were willing to put the time and effort in the application.

-Edunation also offer our own scholarships for international students interested in studying at one of our partner universities in Finland.
+Edunation also offers its own scholarship for international students interested in studying at one of our partner universities in Finland.

-If you know of a good sponsor not listed here, feel free to suggest it to us!
+If you know good scholarship programs, feel free to suggest it to us!